Is Huntington University of Health Sciences accredited?

 Huntington University of Health Sciences (HUHS) is accredited by the Distance Education Accrediting Commission (DEAC).
 The Distance Education Accrediting Commission is listed by the U.S. Department of Education as a recognized accrediting agency.
 Also, the Distance Education Accrediting Commission is recognized by the Council for Higher Education Accreditation (CHEA).
 CHEA is a national advocate and institutional voice for academic quality through accreditation, CHEA is a US association of degree-granting colleges and universities and recognizes institutional and programmatic accrediting organizations.
 CHEA is the only national organization focused exclusively on higher education accreditation.

-When do the courses begin and how do I enroll?
+When do the courses begin?

 Track A-School of Health and Human Nutrition (Financial Aid approved)